 Our staff and consultants have deep experience working for and with local, state, and federal justice agencies.
 JPO has managed and effectively conducted complex training and technical assistance projects since 1994.
 These include but are not limited to site-based technical assistance to drug courts, the BJA Criminal Courts training and technical assistance project, and technical assistance for state administering agencies.

 JPO is unique in the justice policy space in that we can leverage the resources of American University (AU), a private doctoral institution with a commitment to research and public service.
 The School of Public Affairs continues to tackle complex issues with thoughtful research that educates, informs, and promotes change across a multitude of fields, and is committed to JPO’s success as a way to bridge the gap between researchers and practitioners.
 The distinguished faculty of AU includes nationally recognized and honored scholars and experts.
 JPO draws on both faculty and staff to bring their enthusiasm, knowledge, and the tools of unbiased empirical research to bear on the tough criminal justice questions facing policymakers today.

 JPO has access to all the unique domestic and international information resources in the Washington, DC, area and the on-campus and off-campus training, research, information, computer, and distance learning facilities of American University.

-The Justice Programs Office maintains collaborative relationships with most US based national organizations and associations representing the legal, law enforcement, corrections, prosecution, defense services, and judicial professions.
+The Justice Programs Office (JPO) maintains collaborative relationships with most US based national and international organizations and associations representing the legal, law enforcement, corrections, prosecution, defense services, and judicial professions.
 All JPO projects are undertaken with reference to relevant ethical standards of performance and best practices.